dipsylala/veracode-local-sca-results/README.md

 # veracode-local-sca-results

-A reusable LLM prompt + scripts pattern for interpreting [Veracode local SCA scan](https://docs.veracode.com/r/Agent_Based_Scans) JSON results.
+A reusable agent skill + scripts pattern for interpreting [Veracode local SCA scan](https://docs.veracode.com/r/Agent_Based_Scans) JSON results.
 It summarises dependency vulnerabilities (SCA) and IaC/Dockerfile misconfigurations, and provides prioritised remediation guidance.

-Works with any LLM — Claude, ChatGPT, GitHub Copilot, or any tool that accepts a system prompt.
+Works with GitHub Copilot, Cursor, Claude Code, and any agent that supports the `SKILL.md` convention.

 ## What it does